Breeding Location:

 Range and Habitat

 Dusky Flycatcher: Breeds from British Columbia and western South Dakota south to southern California, central Arizona, and northern New Mexico.
-Spends winters south of the U.S.-Mexico border, and rarely in southern California.
+Spends winters south of the U.S.-Mexico border, and in southern Arizona and Texas.
 Preferred habitats include woodlands containing tall trees and tall undergrowth, mountain chaparral, and open, brushy coniferous forests.

 Breeding and Nesting